Asia and Middle East leaders preview 2025 trends

 CEO, Singapore

-Singapore returns to top spot in 2024 as the most competitive economy out of 67 across the world’s eight major regions
+Singapore returns to top spot in 2024 as the most competitive economy out of 67 across the world’s eight major regions.

 How will Singapore position itself to capture rising ASEAN opportunities?